2017Yasu/newPygobnilp/README.md

 - `CGaussianBIC` class: This class offers calculation of conditional Gaussian BIC score, which is the log-likelihood penalised by `df * log(N) / 2` for the each pair of child and parents, where `df` is the degrees of freedom of the pair and `N` is the number of variables.
 - `CGaussianAIC` class: This class offers calculation of conditional Gaussian AIC score, which is the log-likelihood penalised by `df` for the each pair of child and parents.

-An example usage can be seen in the [testMixedDataLearning.ipynb]() notebook.
+A simple example usage can be seen in the [testMixedDataLearning.ipynb](https://github.com/2017Yasu/newPygobnilp/blob/main/testMixedDataLearning.ipynb) notebook.

 ## Requirements